gracefullight/gracefullight.github.io/blog/2025/09/02/introduction-to-ai-005.md

 - Variant of RNN with gating mechanisms.
 - Designed to capture long-term dependencies without complex architecture.
+- a simpler alternative to LSTMs. (lightweight, effective RNN variant)
+- Captures temporal dependencies (short & long).
+- Combine input and forget gates into a single update gate.
+- Require fewer parameters than LSTM, making them faster to train.
+- Perform comparably to LSTMs in many tasks.
+- Prevents vanishing gradient.
+- Good balance between complexity & performance.
+- Excels in time series forecasting tasks.
+- Widely used in finance, energy and IoT.

 ### Gates in GRU